Coastal Towns of the Italian Riviera

 Pictures may not fully convey the emotions that a visit to Camogli can evoke.
 The experience of being on a serene beach, even during a stormy day in November, can be a unique and unforgettable memory.
 Children playing and collecting colourful stones add an extra layer of delight to the atmosphere.

 And just like the neighbouring towns, Camogli has much to offer throughout the seasons.
 From its beauty as a vacation destination to its practicality as a base for exploring the Portofino Peninsula by hiking or boating, the town invites visitors to immerse themselves in its charm.
-In the end, Camogli’s allure isn’t just about its visual appeal; it’s the emotions and memories it elicits that make it a true hidden gem along the Italian Riviera.Read more about Camogli
+In the end, Camogli’s allure isn’t just about its visual appeal; it’s the emotions and memories it elicits that make it a true hidden gem along the Italian Riviera.Read our Camogli Travel Guide

 Manarola, a village older than Riomaggiore, traces its origins back to the beginning of the 13th century.
 Nestled amidst picturesque vineyards and situated along a charming stream, Manarola boasts a notable reputation for its wine production.
 The village’s famous “Via dell’Amore” originates here, a pleasant and paved pathway that spans two kilometres, linking Manarola to Riomaggiore.